Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Phone: +39 06 474 3325

-Pane e SalamePane e Salame ('bread and salami' in English) with its long and narrow dining room is a snug yet comfortable eatery.
-Made-to-measure taglieri (wooden chopping boards) come loaded with cold cuts, cheeses, roasted eggplants, zucchini and pates, and are usually combined with a glass of fine wine to be enjoyed to the fullest.
+Pane e SalamePane e Salame is a hip and modern bistro offering platters of cold cuts, cheeses, roasted eggplants, zucchini and pates, which are usually combined with a glass of fine Italian wine.
 It is highly recommended to come early as the place gets busy, especially during rush hour.

 Read More...Address: Via Santa Maria in Via, 19, Rome